onap/modeling-modelspec/docs/ONAP Model Spec/im/VnfdAndVnfInstance.rst

      - Identifies the protocol layering information the CP uses for connectivity purposes and associated information.
 There shall be one cpProtocol for each layer protocol as indicated by the attribute layerProtocol.
-       Editor's note: the attribute "layerProtocol" still needs further discussion and not included in this table.

    * - trunkMode
      - Boolean